-The Education - Experiential Education is designed for current and future educators who teach in middle and high schools.
+Experiential Education advanced certificate is designed for current and future educators who teach in middle and high schools.
 Building on the participant's existing teaching experience and certification, the program offers practical learning experiences to help instructors safely and effectively integrate introductory level traditional and newly advanced technologies into project-based lessons.
 Student and teacher safety in all projects is a primary focus of the program which also addresses interdisciplinary curriculum development, assessment strategies for hands-on projects, lab management, project management, and specific technical skills.
-This advanced certificate program may also serve as the entry-point to successive degrees in education.